hungdv136/rio-js/sdk/README.md

 ## Prerequisites

 - NodeJS v18+
-- Rio Mmck server v1.2.3+: See [example](../example/README.md) to how to deploy locally
+- Rio mock server v1.2.3+: See [example](../example/README.md) to how to deploy locally

 ## How to use